Jelly200/EscapeTheDarkness/README.md

 # EscapeTheDarkness
-The game of Escape the darkness
+The game and the webbsite for The Escape the darkness